Test in a live environment

 This allows users to create images from PDFs and to create PDFs from images.
 It includes image extraction, support for different image extensions, and PDF printing.

-IronPDF also provides features for 128-bit-encryption, locking with passwords, and digitally signing.
+IronPDF also provides features for 128-bit encryption, locking with passwords, and digitally signing.

-This feature of IronPDF provides all types of PDF formatting, such as adding watermarks, adding pages, removing pages, addming backgrounds, adding foregrounds, and much more.
+This feature of IronPDF provides all types of PDF formatting, such as adding watermarks, adding pages, removing pages, adding backgrounds, adding foregrounds, and much more.
 In short, IronPDF provides all the capabilities you need for manipulating PDFs.

 In many cases, you can extract embedded text from PDFs directly.
 If that doesn't work, your text is probably actually embedded in an image.
 Use the IronOCR library to scan documents for visual text, not plain text.

-Headers and footers can be added when a PDF is created or added to aexisting PDFs.
+Headers and footers can be added when a PDF is created or added to existing PDFs.
 The Print Options property allows you to craft a header and footer for each document page.
 Access these options on the Chrome PDF Renderer object.
 This sample works inside a .NET Core console app.

 IronPDF supports almost all operating systems and frameworks compatible with C#, including the following: